Mouhammad-kharboutli/team-building-activity/payment.md

 <br>

-If payment pre-authorization is successful, front-end expects the response in the following format:
+If payment pre-authorization is successful, catalog service expects the response in the following format:

 ```json
 {